 Once you've chosen a location to store the backup, you can click on Schedule to make sure you will always have an updated backup version.
 You can schedule the backup process to make automatic backups per day or even set up event triggers.
 To finish just click on the "Start Backup" button.

-Creating backup copies is a very important task and as you may have noticed, there are several methods that will allow you to easily back up the information or settings of your Virtual Machine.
+Creating backup copies is a very important task and as you may have noticed, several methods will allow you to easily back up the information or settings of your Virtual Machine.
 Both Windows and VMware have tools that streamline this process, however, with AOMEI Backupper you can guarantee that your backup copies are made automatically, whether you prefer to back up the system or simply the folders that are in it with just a couple clicks.